maskedarray/apmu-os/README.md

 The compilation steps, although summarized in the repository, follow typical LLVM compilation workflow.

 Asdditionally some libraries (libc) and headers need to be included from GCC installation.
 Following are the details:
 1. RISC-V GNU toolchain needs to be downloaded from: https://github.com/riscv-collab/riscv-gnu-toolchain.
+Checkout to tag: 2024.11.22.
 Following configuration should be used: `./configure --prefix=/your/install/dir --with-arch=rv32imcb --with-abi=ilp32 --enable-multilib` and then `make` the toolchain.
 2. Additionally the toolchain from lowrisc: `lowrisc-toolchain-rv32imcb-20230811-1` needs to be downloaded from https://github.com/lowRISC/lowrisc-toolchains/releases/tag/20230811-1.

 TODO: only one toolchain should be needed to suffice for the headers and newlib-nano.
 Need to remove redundancy and check if everything builds fine.